basicmi/AI-Chip/README.md

 <a name="Apple"></a>
 <div align="center"><img src="https://github.com/basicmi/Deep-Learning-Processor-List/raw/master/resource/Apple_logo.png" height="60"></div>
 <div align="center"><h3> </h3></div>

-> Will it or won't it?
-[Bloomberg](https://www.bloomberg.com/news/articles/2017-05-26/apple-said-to-plan-dedicated-chip-to-power-ai-on-devices) is reporting it will as a secondary processor but there is little detail.
-Not only is it an important area for Apple, but it helps avoid and compete with Qualcomm.

-[Core ML](https://developer.apple.com/machine-learning/) is Apple's current sulotion for machine learning application.
-<br> Apple unveiled the new processor powering the new iPhone 8 and iPhone X - the A11 Bionic.
+Apple unveiled the new processor powering the new iPhone 8 and iPhone X - the A11 Bionic.
 [The A11](https://en.wikipedia.org/wiki/Apple_A11) also includes dedicated neural network hardware that Apple calls a "neural engine", which can perform up to 600 billion operations per second.
+<br> [Core ML](https://developer.apple.com/machine-learning/) is Apple's current sulotion for machine learning application.

 <div align="center"><h3> </h3></div>
 <a name="Xilinx"></a>